BioPAX/paxtoolsr/README.md

 #### OS X (tested on Mavericks OSX 10.9)

 Java needs to be installed.
-If it is not installed, you will be prompted to install Java the first time you load the paxtoolsr package.
+If it is not installed, you will be prompted to install Java the first time you load the paxtoolsr package (NOTE: This prompt may crash RStudio).

 #### Ubuntu (tested on Ubuntu 14.04)